marceldobehere/goofy-media-front/README.md

 </style>
 ```
 Most properties will work just fine.
 Notable exclusions are `position` and any URLs.

+custom css can be disabled in the account settings as well as animations

 ## Features
 Goofy Media is still a WIP and far from done but it has enough features to be usable currently.